mcneel/developer.rhino3d.com/_guide_topics/rhinopython/eto-controls-python.md

     self.m_calender = forms.Calendar()
 ```

-There are a number of properties of a calender control that can be used to modify how the ccontrol works.
+There are a number of properties of a calender control that can be used to modify how the control works.

 ```python
     #Create a Calendar